minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 The first one is from BigScience.

-[click] They encountered hardware issues, where the frequency of GPU failures was 1-2 a week.
-Each time a GPU failed, they would lose 1.5h of training on hardware crash.
+[click] They encountered [click] hardware issues, where the frequency of [click] GPU failures was 1-2 a week.
+Each time a GPU failed, [click] they will lose one and a half hour by just recovering it.

-[click] They described the same issue I showed you before in the simulation failure section.
+[click] They described the [click] same issue I showed you before in the simulation failure section.
 Sometimes the training gets stuck despite a crashing process and it won't quit.

-[click] Fortunately, they finally managed to automate most things!
+[click] Fortunately, [click] they finally managed to automate most things!
 Yeeey!
 -->

 ---